hankzhang2003/spotify-billboard-analysis/README.md

 ![Energy](/images/energy.png)
 ![Loudness](/images/loudness.png)

 These graphs show the mean danceability, energy, and loudness (dB) of songs in a time series over the time period.
 These are typically characteristics of upbeat songs.
 Over the past few decades the music people listen to has gotten significantly more upbeat than before, resulting in similar upward trends of these metrics.
+The most notable changes were around 1980 and 2000.

 ### Speechiness and Instrumentalness

 ![Speechiness](/images/speechiness.png)
 ![Instrumentalness](/images/instrumentalness.png)

 These graphs show the mean speechiness and instrumentalness of songs in a time series over the time period.
 These are 2 metrics that typically contrast with one another, as more vocals in a song typically means fewer instrumental parts.
+As one increases, the other decreases.
+The most notable change was in the 1990s.

 ### Acousticness

 ![Acousticness](/images/acousticness.png)

 This graph shows the mean acousticness of songs in a time series over the time period.
-As expected, the acousticness of songs goes down over time due to the release of new technologies and hence more encouragement to produce more electronic music rather than using traditional instruments.
+As expected, the acousticness of songs has a definite decrease due to the release of new technologies and hence more encouragement to produce more electronic music rather than using traditional instruments like before.

 ### Liveness